srijanmishra/RouteFlow/README.md

 ```

 That's it!
-Now you can run tests 1 and 2.
+Now you can run test 2.
 The setup to run them is described in
 the "Running" section.